- Colour figures

 Major learned societies in the physical sciences worldwide offer further, more detailed statements regarding good scientific practice in research and publishing on their homepages.
 EPJ does not endorse any particular statement but reserves the right to refer to and use such documents at its discretion when handling cases not covered by the statements made above.

-From 2017 all papers published in EPJB, D and E require an Author Contribution Statement at the end of the paper (after the Acknowledgments).
+All papers published in EPJB, D, E and Plus require an Author Contribution Statement at the end of the paper (after the Acknowledgments).
 In this section the authors should give the details of how each author contributed to the different parts of the work.
 Please make sure that you insert this statement before the paper enters the production phase.

 Research data policy